 A better date with a mintage of 80,000.

 CAC.
-A brilliant core with just the barest trace of color at the rim.
+A brilliant core with attractive brush of color at the rim.
 The devices are modestly frosted and enhance this coins strong eye appeal.

 Pleasant gun metal gray surfaces.
 Tough in any grade with a mintage of only 96,000 versus almost 5 million coins minted in Philadelphia the same year.